strumberr/tetralogue-logogram/README.md

    Replace `"Your message"` with the text you want to transform into a logogram.

-4. **Output**: The script generates a logogram as an image file in the same directory.
+4. **Output**: The script generates and immediately displays the logogram, and saves it as an image file in the same directory.

 ## How It Works